High Dynamic Range Imaging

-The common denominator in all research efforts as conducted by the group is the advancement of knowledge on image perception and development of imaging algorithms with embedded computational models of the human visual system (HVS).
-This way the computation performance as well as the image quality as perceived by the human observer can be signiﬁcantly improved.
-Often, we rather refer to perceptual effects than to physical effects, which we can experience but not measure physically.
-In particular, we aim for exploitation of perceptual effects as a means to overcome physical limitations of display devices and to enhance apparent image qualities.
+The common goal of all research efforts of the group is the advancement of knowledge on image perception and the development of imaging algorithms with embedded computational models of the human visual system (HVS).
+This approach offers signiﬁcant improvements in both the computation performance and the perceived image quality.
+Often, we refer to perceptual effects rather than physical effects, which puts more emphasis on the experience of the observers than physical measurements.
+In particular, we aim for the exploitation of perceptual effects as a means of overcoming physical limitations of display devices and enhancing the apparent image quality.

 Research Areas and Achievements